shumbor/accel-ppp-docs/configuration/common.rst

 **max-sessions=n**
   By default is disabled ``max-sessions=0``

-  Specifies maximum sessions which server may processed
+  Specifies maximum sessions which server may processed.
+After reaching ``max-sessions`` accel-ppp will ignore connection tries for new sessions.

 **check-ip=0|1**
   By default is: ``check-ip=0``